Please join us at the American Library Association’s 2018 Annual Conference | June 21 - 26, 2018

 Compusystems and OnPeak, ALA’s Registration and Housing companies, will be glad to help you with your hotel reservation.

-Fax or mail: Please go to the link above and print out the 2017 Annual Conference Housing Reservation Form and fax or mail to:
+Fax or mail: Please go to the link above and print out the 2018 Annual Conference Housing Reservation Form and mail/email to:

 Mail: c/o onPeak LLC